 - Wooden sheds look really nice in a garden but they need lots of maintenance to keep looking good.
 They are made from flammable materials and are easily broken into.
 Conversely, they are lightweight enough to dismantle and move, should you decide to sell up and move on.

-Metal sheds are waterproof, fireproof, heavy weight enough to withstand extreme weather, do not rot, are difficult to break into, are easily erected and dismantled and need very little maintenance because they usually come with a pre-painted plastic coating.
+Metal sheds are waterproof, fireproof, heavyweight enough to withstand extreme weather, do not rot, are difficult to break into, are easily erected and dismantled and need very little maintenance because they usually come with a pre-painted plastic coating.
+They can also easily be drilled into for mounting things like TV brackets if you’re creating a man cave!

 How large should it be?